 “Ten o’clock in the morning,” Joshua replied, hiding a smile.

 “My Lord.
 You let me sleep for that long?” she asked incredulously.

 “Well, not quite.
 None of us knew you were here,” he responded.

-Trying hard not to look like she had slept overnight, she shared a butterflies-in-the-stomach-inducing smile with Lex, who watched with interest as she headed out the door.
+Trying hard not to look like she had slept overnight, she shared a smile with Lex, who watched with interest as she headed out the door.
 She smoothed her tousled hair and popped a Listerine breath mint as she waited impatiently for the doors to the elevator to open.

 “Yes, nice to meet you,” she replied, shaking his outstretched hand.